 Welcome to our handwritten guide to the best hostels in Bologna.
 We have visited all listed hostels personally.
-On top of that, we added all hostels as well as our secret tips on our map.
+On top of that, we added all places to stay as well as our secret tips on our map.
 This will help you to plan your trip easier and faster.
 I even added my personal, favorite restaurant (which is super tasty and affordable!)

 Italy has always been one of Europe’s most desired travelling destinations year-round because of its expansive culture and history.
 Today, our destination is Northern Italy’s gem – Bologna!
 We have visited the city several times.
 And oh boy, you have to come here to explore a much less touristy city inbetween Venice and Florence.